 7- Reliability and Durability

-The French press takes the lead in this aspect due to its simple design without any mechanical parts.
+The French press is certainly more durable and reliable compared to a drip coffee maker due to its simple design without any mechanical parts.
 With a French press, the worst-case scenario would involve accidentally dropping the glass carafe and causing irreparable damage.

 However, even if this happens, replacing a French press is generally affordable.

-On the other hand, drip coffee makers are also known for their reliability.
+On the other hand, drip coffee makers are also quite reliable.
 The main concerns with these machines are potential interruptions in the electricity supply or a broken heating element.
 These issues can affect the brewing process and impact the quality of your coffee.

 Another advantage of the French press is its portability.
 It can easily accompany you on your travels, allowing you to enjoy a freshly brewed cup of coffee wherever you go.